SonamShrivastava2002/2048Game_miniProject/README.md

 This is the implementation of popular game 2048 in C++.

-The code is written in way that is easy to understand with fully commented using C++,Data structures and Algorithms and object oriented programming.
+The code is written in a way that is easy to understand with fully commented using C++,Data structures and Algorithms and object oriented programming.

 SETUP